 Best Fidelity Mutual Funds

-Fidelity has traditionally sold only actively managed funds with a healthy dose of fees (why it makes $7 billion profit.)
+Fidelity has traditionally sold only actively managed funds with a healthy dose of fees (why it makes billions of profit.)

 But in recent years, Fidelity started to offer index funds because its clients are leaving Fidelity for Vanguard.